Same Course Number.

 Every Community College.

-Introducing the new Common Course Numbering system (CCN)
+Introducing the Common Course Numbering (CCN) system

 Planning to transfer?
 Want to make sure you don’t accidentally repeat the same course at another California Community College?